AyushShekar9113/AyushShekar9113/README.md

 - Researching **Large Language Models (LLMs)** to push the boundaries of AI understanding and reasoning.
 - Building **CUBER** – a **private, Jarvis-level AI assistant**, designed to be one of the world’s most advanced, autonomous, and multi-modal AI systems.
 - Developing **agentic AI tools** for real-world applications in agriculture, recruitment, and enterprise domains.
-- Advancing sustainable AI through open-source contributions and innovative projects like **Vecem**.
+- Advancing sustainable AI through open-source contributions and innovative projects .
 - Leading hackathon teams and research projects to create **scalable, context-aware, autonomous AI solutions**.

 ---